 - 3 large Yukon Gold potatoes scrubbed and quartered (peel if desired)

-- 1 large yellow onion peeled and cut into 8 large chunks
+- 1 large yellow onion trimmed, peeled, and cut into 8 large chunks

 Instructions

-- Preheat oven to 300°F. Rinse the corned beef under cold running water, then place it inside the Dutch oven.
-Sprinkle the spice packet over the corned beef and pour the water into the pot.
-The corned beef should be completely submerged in water.3 pound flat corned beef (red or gray), 16 cups cold water
+- Preheat your oven to 300°F. Rinse the corned beef under cold running water, then place it in a large Dutch oven.
+Sprinkle the corned beef seasoning over the corned beef, and pour in the water until the meat is fully submerged.3 pound corned beef (red or gray), 16 cups cold water

-- While the corned beef is braising, prepare the vegetables by cutting them into large chunks.½ head green cabbage, 5 whole carrots, 3 large Yukon Gold potatoes, 1 large yellow onion
+- While the corned beef is cooking, prepare your vegetables by cutting the cabbage, carrots, potatoes, and onion into large, equal-sized chunks.½ head green cabbage, 5 whole carrots, 3 large Yukon Gold potatoes, 1 large yellow onion

-- Remove the corned beef from the pot and place it on a cutting board.
-Tent it with foil to keep warm.
-Add the prepared vegetables to the cooking liquid and bring to a boil over medium-high heat.
-Reduce the heat to low and simmer the vegetables uncovered for 20 minutes or until fork tender.
+- When the corned beef is tender, carefully remove it from the pot and place it on a cutting board or rimmed baking sheet.
+Tent it with foil to keep it warm.
+Add the vegetables to the cooking liquid in the Dutch oven and bring it to a boil over medium-high heat.
+Reduce the heat to low and let the vegetables simmer, uncovered, for about 20 minutes or until they're fork-tender.

-- Slice the corned beef across the grain and transfer to a serving platter.
-Use a slotted spoon to transfer the vegetables to the same serving platter.
-Ladle some of the cooking liquid over the meat and vegetables.
+- Slice the corned beef across the grain and transfer it to a serving platter.
+Use a slotted spoon to transfer the cooked vegetables to the same platter.
+Ladle some of the cooking liquid over the meat and vegetables for extra flavor.
 Serve with mustard, horseradish, and Irish soda bread.

 Notes